Effects of climate change on the water cycle: Changes in ocean salinity

 Due to global warming and increased glacier melt, thermohaline circulation patterns may be altered by increasing amounts of freshwater released into oceans and, therefore, changing ocean salinity.
 Thermohaline circulation is responsible for bringing up cold, nutrient-rich water from the depths of the ocean, a process known as upwelling.

 Seawater consists of fresh water and salt, and the concentration of salt in seawater is called salinity.
 Salt does not evaporate, thus the precipitation and evaporation of freshwater influences salinity strongly.
-Changes in the water cycle are therefore strongly visible in surface salinity measurements, which is already acknowledged since the 1930s.
+Changes in the water cycle are therefore strongly visible in surface salinity measurements, which has already been known since the 1930s.

 The advantage of using surface salinity is that it is well documented in the last 50 years, for example with in-situ measurement systems as ARGO.
 Another advantage is that oceanic salinity is stable on very long time scales, which makes small changes due to anthropogenic forcing easier to track.
 The oceanic salinity is not homogeneously distributed over the globe, there are regional differences that show a clear pattern.
 The tropic regions are relatively fresh, since these regions are dominated by rainfall.
 The subtropics are more saline, since these are dominated by evaporation, these regions are also known as the 'desert latitudes'.
 The latitudes close to the polar regions are then again less saline, with the lowest salinity values found in these regions.
-This is because there is a low amount of evaporation in this region, and a high amount of fresh meltwater entering the ocean.
+This is because there is a low amount of evaporation in this region, and a high amount of fresh meltwater entering the Arctic Ocean.